ryandeist/hoot-back-end/lecture-notes/02 -setting-the-stage.md

-# Express API - Hoot Back-End
+# Hoot Back-End - Setting the Stage

 ## Overview
 In this module, we’ll build an Express API that serves as the back-end for a full-stack blogging application called **Hoot**.